-Submitting Institution Swanyee Group of Company Location Myanmar (LDC) Commodity Fertilizer Total Cost USD 236,171 CFC Financing USD 117,600 (Loan) Counterpart Contribution USD 118,571
+Submitting Institution Location Commodity Total Cost CFC Financing Counterpart Contribution Swanyee Group of Company Myanmar (LDC) Fertilizer USD 236,171 USD 117,600 (Loan) USD 118,571

 There are many distributors of chemical fertilizers in Myanmar, but only a few of them are engaged in the supply of natural and bio fertilizers.
 The Swanyee Group is active in selling organic agricultural inputs mainly to smallholder farmers in Myanmar.

-It has a research department that ha experimenting with the production natural fertilizers, in the form of veri ture.
-The core of the project is to ex the current levels of vermiculture-b liquid and compost fertilizer.
-The pr aims to demonstrate that organic fe
+It has a research department that has been experimenting with the production of natural fertilizers, in the form of vermiculture.
+The core of the project is to expand the current levels of vermiculture-based liquid and compost fertilizer.
+The project aims to demonstrate that organic fertilizers can be offered at lower costs than chemical fertilizers with effective social, economic and environmental impact.